 “Thus also faith by itself, if it does not have works, is dead.” -James 2:17

-As I have stated in the ‘About’ section of this blog, everyone has been given a gift that can be used to make a difference is someone’s life.
-And while we can undoubtedly impact the world through prayer, broadcasts and published works, if we are physically capable, we ought to get up and commit to doing good deeds by being a physical extension of God’s hands and feet.
+As I have stated in the ‘About’ section of this blog, everyone has been given a gift that can be used to make a difference in someone’s life.
+And while we can undoubtedly impact the world through prayer, broadcasts and published works, if we are physically capable, we ought to get up and commit to doing good deeds by being a physical extension of Christ’s hands and feet.

 “Based on the gift each one has received, use it to serve others, as good managers of the varied grace of God.” -1 Peter 4:10 (HCSB)